jcelerier/jcelerier.name/_posts/2021-07-19-Reflection.md

 } alpha;
 ```

-And at this point, it becomes easy to add metadata, with constexpr functions !
+And at this point, it becomes easy to add metadata that will not have a per-instance cost, unlike a lot of runtime systems (for instance QObject properties used in Krita plug-ins):

 ```c++
 struct {